 Make one major lifestyle change at a time

-It takes a huge amount of effort to change a behaviour that’s automatic to you and interrupt it with a new one.
-So trying to make lots of changes at the same time is really hard to stick to.
+It takes a huge amount of effort to change your habitual behaviours and replace them with new ones.
+So trying to make lots of changes at the same time makes it really hard to stick to any of them.
 With this in mind, if you’re giving up alcohol, just focus on that – don’t try and take anything else on.
 Then, once you’ve got used to the changes you’ve made, you can start to look at other goals and areas of your life that you want to change.